OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 HOW TO JOIN!

-Please fill out registration forms and mail back with copy of passport and your $500.00 deposit.
+Please fill out registration forms, scan and email or USPS mail back with copy of passport and your $500.00 deposit.
 If you have any questions or concerns, please call us at : 727.945.1930 for assistance.

 Passports must have at least 6 months validity date